Rail-first France

 The practical difference appears before booking.

-France without a car: choose what still works decision tradeoffs for Premier France routing.
+France without a car: choose what still works practical travel tradeoffs.

 What happens on arrival day?Arrival can stay simple: airport transfer, hotel check-in, one neighborhood, dinner, and the option to recover before committing to ticketed days.Arrival is workable only if the rail station, hotel town, and first evening are chosen together instead of treating the region as one open map.Arrival can be clean when the train or flight route lands the traveler close to Aix and the first day stays city-based.Arrival is the warning sign: rail plus local transfer can consume the useful day before the trip has even reached villages or caves.If arrival day is fragile, stay in Paris or choose the region with the cleanest first-night base.